-The Foundation Level is the first stage of the training and assessment process leading ultimately and where appropriate to the Foundation’s Diploma.
+The Foundation Level is the first stage of the training and assessment process leading ultimately and where appropriate to the Foundation’s Diploma (Stage 2).
 This first part is a complete course in itself and can be used for personal development and growth alone.
 Participants do not need to go on to the next part of the course and develop as a counsellor.
 However, we are very pleased that nearly all students do progress to diploma level and graduate to become counsellors.

-NCS Quality mark
+NCS Quality Mark

-The Foundation Level
+Stage 1 – Foundation Level

 The Foundation Level is mainly devoted to understanding Emotional Therapeutic Counselling and exploring the techniques it uses.
 It includes communication and listening skills, resistance and reluctance, blocks to self-disclosure, anger, guilt and shame, fear, pain, addictive behaviour, the therapeutic relationship, confrontation, validation of emotional experience, healing the inner child, bereavement, hurt and loss, dreams, visualisations and imagery.

 It involves workshops, lectures and discussion.
 Students expect to work individually, in pairs and in groups of different sizes.
 Students are encouraged to keep a personal journal.
 They are required to keep a working record, in which they chart their progress through the course and in which they can incorporate their notes and numerous handouts.